Subaru-PFS/pfs_helpdesk_tutorial/docs/02_03_run_calib.md

 ---

-The bias, dark, and flat frames characterize the detector, so now it’s time to determine the `detectorMap`.
-We first bootstrap a detectorMap from an arc and quartz:
+A detector map (`detectorMap`) is the mapping of fiber trace and wavelength to (x, y) position on the detector, which is generated by using quartz and arc lamp dataset.
+The bias, dark, and flat frames characterize the detector, so now it’s time to determine the detector map.

+We first bootstrap a `detectorMap` from an arc and quartz:

 ```
 pipetask run \
 --register-dataset-types -j $CORES -b $DATASTORE \
---instrument lsst.obs.pfs.PrimeFocusSpectrograph \
+--instrument $INSTRUMENT \
 -i PFS/raw/all,PFS/raw/pfsConfig,PFS/calib
 -o "$RERUN"/bootstrap \
 -p $DRP_STELLA_DIR/pipelines/bootstrap.yaml' \
 -d "instrument='PFS' AND exposure IN (11,22)" \
 --fail-fast \
+-c isr:doCrosstalk=False \
+-c bootstrap:profiles.profileRadius=2 \
+-c bootstrap:profiles.profileSwath=2500 \
+-c bootstrap:profiles.profileOversample=3 \
--c isr:doCrosstalk=True
+-c bootstrap:spectralOffset=-10
 ```

 Then, certify the products: